ducna28work-ai/seo-portfolio/case-studies/technical-seo-gsc/README.md

 # Technical SEO & Google Search Console Case Study 🔧

-A practical technical SEO project focused on improving crawlability, indexation, website structure, and search performance monitoring for a travel website serving Inbound and Domestic tourism markets.
+A practical technical SEO project focused on improving crawlability, indexation, website structure, and organic search performance monitoring for a travel website serving Inbound and Domestic tourism markets.

-> **Confidentiality Note:** Specific performance figures, business-sensitive information, customer data, account information, and internal company data have been omitted to protect confidentiality.
+> **Confidentiality Note:** Sensitive business information, customer data, account information, and internal company data have been omitted.
+The performance metrics shown in this case study are limited to aggregated Google Search Console data that can be presented for portfolio purposes.

 ---